ebagdasa/ebagdasa.github.io/_posts/2017-01-20-docker-clion-debugging.md

 ---
-layout: default
+layout: post
-title: Docker integration
+title: C-program with CLion and Docker
-nav: assignments
 comments: true
+description: "How to configure Remote Debugging of C-program with CLion and Docker"
+date: 2017-01-20
+tags: [clion, c, docker, debugging]
+comments: true
+share: true
 ---

-## Remote development using containers

 This article would help people who used IDEs a lot and got used to Remote development, autocomplete and other features.
 However, Remote deployment and debugging for C is not an easy way to setup, therefore we have prepared some scripts and suggestions to setup your dev environment.
+The Docker containers are easy and lightweight tool to quickly deploy applications.

 **Disclaimer 1** The code might contain bugs and the offered solution might have unknown issues in your environment, please use provided ideas at your own risk, as it might slow down your progress.